abinjose-qualcomm/build-guide/topic/k2c-qli-build-ga/install_qsc_cli.rst

 4. Sign in to ``qsc-cli`` using your registered email ID:

-   .. note:: To register, go to https://www.qualcomm.com/support/working-with-qualcomm.
+   .. note:: To register with Qualcomm, go to https://www.qualcomm.com/support/working-with-qualcomm.

    .. container:: nohighlight